-Mapping of QTLs and gene identification for fruit development, time to flowering and biotic stresses by performing genetic and transcriptomic approaches.
+Fine mapping of QTLs and gene identification for fruit development, time to flowering, plant growth habit and biotic resistance by performing genetic and genomic approaches.

 Development of a reverse genetic tool, TILLING which is based on production of common bean EMS-mutagenised plant collection and rapid systematic identification of mutations in target sequences.

 Breeding genetic material for dry and snap bean, popped-snack beans, tomato, pepper and other legume varieties.

 Common bean landrace and wild type germplasm collection

 A wide collection of common bean landraces and wild types from different geographic origins is conserved.

 Characterized for a wide range of fruit development, time to flowering, quality and biotic resistance phenotypic traits.